bdlucas1/diff3d/README.md

 * If you are using a different mesh or CAD package, if you can obtain point and triangle arrays, you can convert them to pyvista objects using `pyvista.PolyData.from_regular_faces`

+* You can align two meshes without displaying them using `diff3d.align3d`.